Putin World Declares ‘Our Agent Trump’ Is Irreversibly Screwed

 Concerns are swirling within the Kremlin and splashing onto the screens of Russia’s tightly controlled state media.
 Moscow’s grueling invasion of Ukraine and Washington’s potential designation of Russia as a state sponsor of terrorism are at the top of the list—but the upcoming U.S. elections are likewise causing some heart palpitations.

-Having gotten over their initial shock over the FBI’s search of Donald Trump’s Florida estate, Russian experts and pundits started to dismiss it as much ado about nothing, albeit a convenient tale they could use to smear American democracy.
+Having recovered from their initial shock over the FBI’s search of Donald Trump’s Florida estate, Russian experts and pundits started to dismiss it as much ado about nothing, albeit a convenient tale they could use to smear American democracy.
 Now they’re singing a different tune.
-Inhe most recent broadcast of the state TV show Sunday Evening With Vladimir Solovyov, host Vladimir Solovyov remarked: “I’m very worried for our agent Trump.
+In the most recent broadcast of the state TV show Sunday Evening With Vladimir Solovyov, host Vladimir Solovyov remarked, “I’m very worried for our agent Trump.
 They found everything at Mar-a-Lago, they got packages of documents.
 In all seriousness, they say he should be executed as a person that was ready to hand off nuclear secrets to Russia.”

 Zakharova then implied that the search of Trump’s property was somehow related to his stance on gender identity.
 “Immediately, practically momentarily, dozens of cars of U.S. intelligence agencies, dozens—approaching hundreds—of special agents, FBI and so on, searched his home, seized boxes of some papers... and started to say that he broke the law—attention—on espionage!
 Five minutes from now, this man could be declared an American spy.”

 Solovyov chimed in: “[He could be declared] a Russian spy...
 Will we try to exchange him to bring Trump to Russia?
 Will they include Trump on the prisoner exchange list?”
-A day before, the host had bemoaned “repressions” against Trump and complained about what a terrible mess the U.S. had become on his radio show.
+On his radio show one day before, the host had bemoaned “repressions” against Trump and complained about what a terrible mess the U.S. had become.
 Nonetheless, the decorated Russian propagandist boasted about not being sanctioned by the United States, even though his visa recently expired.
 Waiting for a better political climate, Solovyov decided not to renew it just yet.

 More than ever, Russian state media is stressing the need to influence Americans in the run-up to the midterms and the future presidential election.
 Kremlin-controlled talking heads are hoping out loud that Americans will see things their way, opting to concentrate on internal issues, abandoning Ukraine and letting go of the sanctions against Russia.